Skip to main content

 };

-Each variant maps to a sensible default HTML element (heroh1, cardTitleh3), overridable via the as prop.
-The consumer picks the visual intent; the component handles the semantics.
+Each variant maps to a sensible default HTML element (heroh1, cardTitleh3), and you can override it with the as prop.
+The consumer picks the visual intent; the component takes care of the semantics.

 const variantStyles: Record<TextVariant, string> = {